 A graduate of the 2003 Southwest Valley Citizen Academy, Lord is involved in her community and previously active on the Board of Directors of the Three Rivers Historical Society, the Purple Ribbon Council on Domestic Violence and the New Friends of the Goodyear Branch Library.

-Married to Ron Lord, USAF Colonel retired, Lord raised four children and also has five grandchildren.
+Married to Ron Lord, USAF Colonel retired, Mayor Lord raised four children and also has five grandchildren.